trymnilsen/kingdomarchitect/README.md

   - 🧠 A goal oriented action planner (GOAP) for npc behaviour
   - 🎨 A 2D canvas renderer with typesafe asset references via codegen.
   - 📡 Single and multiplayer architecture over websockets
-  - 💾 Unified persistence for IndexedDB and SQLite with declarative migrations
+  - 💾 Unified persistence for IndexedDB (singleplayer) and SQLite (multiplayer) with declarative migrations

 ![Screenshot of the game](doc/screenshot/screenshot.gif)